Our History & Our Founding Director

 Read more about our origin story: “City’s Big Pig Gig ‘breath of fresh air,‘” a 2000 story by the Cincinnati Business Courier or purchase our 2017 book, Transforming Cincinnati: How a Decade of ArtWorks Murals Changed People and Communities Forever.

-The seeds of ArtWorks began with Tamara Harkavy and her 1993 graduate school internship at Ziegler Park in Over-the-Rhine, where she created a free 2-week summer art camp for 50 neighborhood kids.
+Tamara Harkavy’s path to ArtWorks began with her 1993 graduate school internship at Ziegler Park in Over-the-Rhine, where she created a free 2-week summer art camp for 50 neighborhood kids.
 The rest, as they say, is history.

 Harkavy has won numerous awards, including a C-Suite Award in 2019, YWCA Career Woman of Achievement in 2013 and 2007 Cincinnati Enquirer Woman of the Year.
 In 2018, TEDxCincinnati honored Harkavy at the inaugural Extraordinary Women event in 2018.